sjmisina/Solar-Panel-Potential-Energy/README.md

 ### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

+In an effort to circumvent the “black box” problem of neural nets where the significance of features is unintelligible we ran our data through other models to get a sense of the importance of the features.
+Using the random forest model we were able to clearly quantify the correlations between our features and the target.
+We found that in the random forest model the feature Solar Zenith Angle was by far the most important.
+The random forest helped us to discover what our seaborn charts and Tableau graphs were visually informing us on.
+Being able to look at other models brought us great value in terms of interpretability of our features that would be impossible to find using only  our neural network model.

 ### Description of how they have trained the model thus far, and any additional training that will take place

+Initially our model was unable to make any predictions.
+We found, through experimentation, that we needed to add more neurons in order to make the model converge.
+Once we increased the number of neurons we were left with a highly accurate model with an R2 score of 0.975.
+Continuing to experiment with different configurations of the model we found that adding more hidden layers and more neurons did not lead to a significant increase in R2 score or MSE loss while becoming much more computationally expensive.

 ### Description of current accuracy score

+The lowest MSE score at the end of our current run of test phases is 640.80.
+We found the loss to be a decent figure in comparison to the starting point of approximately 2,300 and initially over 4,000 in our first few run trials.
+To lower our losses, we have optimized our model through the Keras Optimization feature, trying a variety of additional layers as well as adding more and less neurons.
+We have also tweaked our optimization technique from “Adam” to “Adamax” and found our losses to have dropped by a considerable margin.
+After a few trial runs, and seeing our model output a loss of 640.8 at only 50 epochs, we decided to run our model into 250 epochs and saw a decrease in MSE.
+However, this did lower our R2 score as well.
+At the moment, we are analyzing an acceptable impact of our loss ratio versus our high R2 score.

 # Database